Lambrini Girls: History

 In February 2024, the band released "God's Country", a diatribe against far-right politics, the government of the United Kingdom, the UK politicians Rishi Sunak, Keir Starmer, Dominic Cummings, and David Cameron, and the word "Great" in Great Britain; the track charted at No. 9 on the Official Vinyl Singles Chart.
 They subsequently dropped out of SXSW and The Great Escape Festival in protest of their sponsors supporting Israel in the Israel-Palestine War.
 In April 2024, the band released "Body of Mine", a track about gender dysphoria.
 In September 2024, they released "Company Culture", a sarcastic track written about toxic workplace environments.
 The following month, they released "Big Dick Energy", a track about toxic masculinity accompanied by a lyric video, and announced the album Who Let the Dogs Out, which took its name from an inside joke involving the song of that name by Baha Men.
 The month after that, they released "Love", a track about toxic relationships.

 Who Let the Dogs Out was released in January 2025 and contained "Company Culture", "Big Dick Energy", and "Love".
-The album and received positive reviews from the Financial Times, The Guardian, When the Horn Blows, Pitchfork, The Soundboard Reviews, Beats Per Minute, DIY, The Arts Desk, Kerrang!, Clash, Rolling Stone, Dork, NME, AllMusic, Narc, Classic Rock, Louder, The Skinny, and MusicOMH, though negative reviews came from Far Out and Sputnikmusic.
+The album and received positive reviews from the Financial Times, The Guardian, When the Horn Blows, Pitchfork, The Soundboard Reviews, Beats per Minute, DIY, The Arts Desk, Kerrang!, Clash, Rolling Stone, Dork, NME, AllMusic, Narc, Classic Rock, Louder, The Skinny, and MusicOMH.
 Initially forecast to chart at No. 3 on the UK Albums Chart, the album instead made that week's listing at No. 16, and made No. 2 in the Independent Albums Chart and No. 1 in the Rock & Metal Chart.
 They promoted the album with music videos for album tracks "Cuntology 101" and "No Homo".

 In March 2025, the Lambrini Girls and 57 other artists were awarded funding from that year's Music Export Growth Scheme, with Lisa Nandy - the then-Secretary of State for Culture, Media and Sport - describing the 58 as the "best of British culture".
 The band received just under £15,000, which funded their driver, tour manager, sound engineer and technician for a European tour.
 The fact that the band's "God's Country" implied that Britain was full of "racist uncles" and "flag-shaggers" and that Lunny had opined in a February 2024 DIY interview that it was embarrassing to be from England due to its racism and xenophobia led commentators in numerous newspapers to ask why the band were being funded by British tax.
-In response, Lunny pointed out that it was hypocritical for the far right to be preaching free speech but object to theirs, while Macieira-Boşgelmez opined that only funding bands useful for propaganda would constitute fascism.
+In response, Lunny said that it was hypocritical for the far right to be preaching free speech but object to theirs, while Macieira-Boşgelmez opined that only funding bands useful for propaganda would constitute fascism.
+They released "Cult of Celebrity" and announced a tour in March 2026, but cancelled much of the latter after Lunny broke her neck.